World Clock for Remote Teams

 Challenging!
 Usually requires early morning or late evening calls.
 Consider async communication.

-Always Specify Time Zone
+Always Say the Time Zone

 Watch Out for Daylight Saving